NickMcConnell/FAangband/docs/world.rst

 Traps
 =====

-There are many traps located in the dungeon of varying danger.
+There are many traps located in the dungeon and wilds of varying danger.
 These traps are hidden from sight and are triggered only when your character walks over them.
 If you have found a trap you can attempt to |``D``isarm| it, but failure may mean activating it.
 Traps can be physical dangers such as pits, or magical runes or inscriptions which will cause an effect when triggered.
 Your character may be better at disarming one of these types of traps than the other.